Elyra

 --workers "$(nproc)" --tls-self-signed --admin 127.0.0.1:9000

 Production setup (systemd, TLS, hardening): Ubuntu setup.
+Then Maintenance for the operating side.
 Building from source: Building.

 • Embedded PHP (non-ZTS) running real Laravel 12, ~9× the per-request/FPM model